Contact us at: firstname.lastname@example.org

 The fire that was set in Standing Rock by the Oceti

-the United States and all over the world.
-The threat
+United States and all over the world.
+The threat of

 Peace has become the primary and preferable tool to be faithfully followed and utilized in the face of overt militaristic action, especially in the case of Standing Rock vs the Dakota Access Pipeline and their enforcers from Morton County, North Dakota and beyond.

-The antagonist police state has evolved into a multi-national corporate oligarchy, demonized corporation CEO's, and private armies of militarily trained goons.
+The antagonist police state has evolved into multi-national corporate oligarchy, demonized corporation CEO's, and private armies of militarily trained goons.
 Not that much different from the Indian state police actors of Mahatma Ghandi's era or the southern city and state police of Martin Luther King's.
-Even though the names, faces and uniforms have changed the mission has remained the same: the protection and defense of imperialist colonialism and the development and the growth of the wealthy elite and their financial gain.
+Even though the names, faces and uniforms have changed the mission has remained the same.
+The protection and defense of imperialist colonialism and the development and the growth of the wealthy elite and their financial gain.

-Herein lies the opportunity for brave new tactics to be developed around peaceful opposition to a corporate imperialistic power which is longing to drain the earth of all its life sustaining gas, minerals and energy.
-It's a preemptive strike which must be targeted at the corporate training modules currently set in the primary and secondary educational milieus worldwide.
-These programs have been set by multi-national corporations seeking to train new megatronic and industrialist classes which promulgate their ruling class systems.
+Herein lies the opportunity for brave new tactics to be developed around peaceful opposition to a corporate imperialistic power which is longing to drain the earth of all it's life sustaining gas, minerals and energy.
+It's a preemptive strike which must be targeted at the corporate training modules current set in the primary and secondary educational milieus worldwide.
+These programs have been set by multi-national corporations seeking to train new megatronic, and industrialist classes which promulgate their ruling class systems.

 But to have to reactivate these methods every ten years or so can be a diluting and nationally discouraging exercise making them ineffectual community exercises in futility.
 So effective change has to come on every societal level simultaneously in order to be sustainable, trusted and self-renewable.